Arbitrarily Varying Wiretap Channels with Non-Causal Side Information at the Jammer: Introduction

-If secrecy requirements are combined with active attacks on communication systems, the \acrlong{AVWC} is the correct channel model.
-In \cite{MolavianJazi2009,Bjelakovic2013,Janda2014,Janda2015,Goldfeld2016}, the \AVWC{} was studied subject to the average error criterion under various constraints.
-The authors of \cite{Wiese2016} derive a general multi-letter formula for the common randomness assisted code secrecy capacity and a single-letter formula for the strongly degraded case under the average error criterion without additional side information at the jammer.
+If confidentiality requirements are combined with active attacks on communication systems, the \AVWC{} is the correct channel model.
+In the case where the channel state is determined by nature and there are secrecy requirements, the \CWC{} is an appropriate model.
+In the following, we give a brief literature overview of the \CWC{} and the \AVWC , without claiming completeness.